Our Programmes

 Distress: Present in the West until the beginning of the 20th century, noma mainly affects children aged 2 to 6.
 Deadly in 70 to 90% of cases, it leaves deep scars on the survivors.Noma is an infectious disease that starts with a benign lesion in the mouth.
 Its evolution is lightning: in a few days or weeks, without care, the child dies in 70 to 90% of cases.
 If he survives, he keeps terrible after-effects, deeply mutilating his face, often causing a total blocking of the jaws in closed position (constriction).
 In addition to the physical after-effects, there is also psychological suffering, as the disease is often seen as a curse or fate, leading to marginalization and feelings of shame for the child and his family.

-What we know : The cause of noma remains unexplained; however, malnutrition, poor oral hygiene and an immune system weakened by other diseases are risk factors for the development of noma.
-Early detection, followed by the administration of a simple antibiotic treatment can stop the progression of the disease and cure the child in 2 to 3 weeks.
+What we know : The cause of noma is still unexplained; however, malnutrition, poor oral hygiene and an immune system weakened by other diseases are risk factors for the development of noma.
+Early detection, followed by the administration of a simple antibiotic treatment can stop the progression of the disease and cure a child in 2 to 3 weeks.

-The management of noma consists of providing treatment and care in our reception centers in Ouagadougou and Zinder.
-The state of health of the children in our centers requires a follow-up that can last several months.
+Noma support consists of providing treatment and care in our reception centres in Ouagadougou and Zinder.
+The state of health of the children in our centres requires aftercare that can last several months or even years.

-A medical and social follow-up is systematically carried out with all children cured of noma in our centers.
-Visits to their villages allow us to ensure their social and educational integration and to improve their families’ living conditions.
+Medical and social aftercare is routinely carried out with all children cured of noma in our centres.
+Visits to their villages ensure they are integrated socially and educationally and improve their families’ living conditions.

-Reconstructive surgery is offered to children suffering from serious after-effects.
-They are operated on during surgical missions organized by local partners, in neighboring countries or during medical transfers to Switzerland.
+Reconstructive surgery is offered to children with serious aftereffects.
+They are operated on during surgical missions organised by partners in-country, in neighbouring countries or during medical transfers to Switzerland.

-We organize awareness campaigns to prevent and detect noma at an early stage among the population and community actors.
-Customary authorities, health workers, public health students and NGO personnel are targeted by these awareness-raising and training sessions.
+We organise awareness-raising among the population and community actors to prevent and detect noma at an early stage.
+Traditional authorities, health workers, public health students and NGO staff are targeted by these awareness-raising and training sessions.

 Care for children

-Distress: Children with serious illnesses are deprived of care because their families do not have sufficient means for their treatment.
+The plight : Children with serious illnesses are deprived of care because their families do not have sufficient resources for their treatment.

-What we know: Due to economic and geographical barriers, access to health care is not assured.
-Coming from poor families, many children with serious pathologies, burns, heart disease, cripples or mutilated children remain without care due to lack of means.
+What is know : Due to economic and geographical barriers in particular, access to health care is not guaranteed.
+Many children from poor families with serious illnesses, burns, heart disease, disabilities or disfigurement are left without care due to a lack of resources.
 Sentinelles facilitates their access to health services.

-After a thorough social investigation, Presidium ensures that the children are medically and surgically cared for and gives priority to local medical and surgical care.
-Depending on the options available, care is provided by medical professionals on site or during surgical missions in all the countries where we are active.
+After a thorough social investigation, Sentinelles ensures that the children are medically and surgically cared for, and prioritises local medical and surgical treatment.
+Depending on the options available, care is provided by local health professionals or during surgical missions in all the countries in which we are active.

-When a child is taken into care, medical and social follow-up continues in the child’s place of residence for as long as the child’s situation requires.
-Once the child has recovered, we ensure that he or she receives schooling or vocational training.
+When a child receives treatment, their medical and social care continues in the home for as long as the situation requires.
+Once the child has recovered, we ensure that they attend school or receive vocational training.

 Awareness-raising and prevention

-Our teams organize various awareness-raising and prevention activities for health professionals, the population, and civil and religious authorities.
+Our teams organise various awareness-raising and prevention activities for health professionals, the general public and civil and religious authorities.

-Find out more about these different actions through our programs.
+Find out more about these different activities through our programmes.

-Distress: The situation of extreme poverty in the country has destroyed solidarity and led many men to abandon their families, leaving behind them women and children, sometimes born of rape.
-Feeding them becomes a daily challenge and the only means of subsistence for these mothers is to offer their arms for an often miserable income.
-Physically and morally broken, they struggle to survive.
-Others are incarcerated with their children, most often for crimes related to their living conditions.
+The Plight: The country’s extreme poverty has destroyed solidarity and prompted many men to abandon their families, leaving behind women and children, sometimes born as a result of rape.
+Feeding them becomes a daily challenge and the only means of subsistence for these mothers is to offer their labour for an often miserable income.
+Physically and morally broken, they struggle for their survival and that of their children.
+Others are imprisoned with their children, most often for crimes related to their living conditions.

-What we know: The women that Riverkeeper accompanies live in extreme poverty in rural areas, within a radius of about 60 kilometers from the city of Bukavu in South Kivu.
-The implementation of income-generating activities (IGA) allows them to gradually meet the needs of their families.
+What is know: he women that Sentinelles supports live in extreme poverty in a rural area within a radius of about sixty kilometres of the city of Bukavu in South Kivu.
+The implementation of income-generating activities (IGAs) enables them gradually to meet their families’ needs.

-Always oriented towards the autonomy of families in the medium or long term, individual care includes medical care and psychological support, occasional food support, housing assistance (development, rehabilitation and/or reconstruction of huts), income-generating activities, schooling for children and vocational training for young people who have completed their schooling or who have never attended school.
+Individual care, which is always geared towards the independence of families in the medium or long term, includes medical care and psychological support, occasional food support, housing assistance (design, renovation and/or reconstruction of huts), income-generating activities, education for children and vocational training for young people who have completed their schooling or who have never attended school.

 Social component in prisons

-The particularly disastrous situation of prisoners in the central prison of Bukavu led us to open a nutritional, medical and social support program for women and their children during their incarceration, as well as reintegration assistance upon their release.
-To this end, Sentinelles offers individual and group psychological support, training workshops and social services.
-The children have access to schooling or benefit from socio-educational activities through our social assistance in the kindergarten that we have created.
+The particularly disastrous situation of the inmates in Bukavu’s central prison led us to launch a nutritional, medical and social support programme for women and their children during their imprisonment, as well as reintegration assistance upon their release.
+To this end, Sentinelles provides individual and group psychological support, training workshops and social services.
+The children have access to education or benefit from socio-educational activities in the nursery we have set up (project supported by La Chaîne du Bonheur (Swiss Solidarity)).

-Distress: Obstetric fistulas are caused primarily by prolonged childbirth, sometimes lasting several days, without medical assistance, or when a cesarean section is performed too late.
+The plight : Obstetric fistulas are mainly caused by prolonged labour, sometimes lasting several days, without medical assistance, or when a caesarean section is performed too late.
 They can also be the result of genital mutilation and early marriage.
-Vesico-vaginal fistulas (VVF) and/or recto-vaginal fistulas (RVF) are lesions of the bladder, urethra, ureters, vagina, and sometimes the rectum that cause continuous or intermittent loss of urine and/or stool.
+Vesicovaginal fistulas (VVF) and/or rectovaginal fistulas (RVF) are lesions of the bladder, urethra, ureters, vagina and sometimes the rectum that cause continuous or intermittent leakage of urine and/or stools.

-What we know: In most cases, the child dies and the woman suffers permanent incontinence afterwards.
-A woman suffering from fistula does not spontaneously go to a health center; she hides her problem by living in isolation and sometimes with shame.
-Many people believe that there is no cure for this “disease” and experience it as a punishment.
-Women with fistula are often rejected by their husbands and by the community.
-They live on the margins of society, which also impacts their economic situation, even though they can be cured.
+What is know: In most cases, the child dies and the woman suffers permanent incontinence.
+A woman suffering from fistulas will not automatically go to a health centre; she will hide her problem by living in isolation and sometimes in shame.
+Many people believe that there is no cure for this “disease” and view it as a punishment.
+Women with fistulas are often rejected by their husbands and by the community.
+They live on the margins of society and this also affects their economic situation, even though they can be cured.

-Our reception center in Ougadougou for children with noma also accommodates women and their companions during the post-operative period, for one month or more depending on the case.
+Our reception centre in Ouagadougou for children with noma also accommodates women and their companions during the post-operative period, for one month or more depending on the case.

-Presidium helps women access VVF/RVF surgery and receive medical and psychological support throughout the hospital stay and the post-operative period, until recovery.
+Sentinelles supports women to access VVF/VRF surgery and receive medical and psychological support throughout their stay in hospital and the post-operative period, until they have recovered.

 Social component

-During their convalescence at our reception center, the women have access to training such as cooking, soap making, management of a small business, with a view to setting up income-generating activities (IGA) that will facilitate their social, family and economic reintegration.
-They also benefit from hygiene and nutrition awareness sessions.
-At the end of the medical follow-up, if the woman is declared cured, she takes home a kit that will allow her to start an IGA.
+During their convalescence at our reception centre, the women have access to training such as cooking, soapmaking, or managing a small business, with a view to setting up income-generating activities (IGAs) that will facilitate their social, family and economic reintegration.
+They also attend hygiene and nutrition awareness sessions.
+At the end of the medical supervision, if the woman is declared cured, she takes away a kit that will enable her to start an IGA.

-The program to fight against obstetrical fistulas wants to break the taboo by a broad awareness, made in priority in the villages, the Health and Social Promotion Centers (CSPS) and the Medical Centers (CMA), when possible.
-Our collaborators try to remove the negative beliefs that weigh on this disease.
-The testimony of a woman who has recovered from fistula is often solicited and proves to be effective in prevention.
-These awareness and prevention campaigns are also carried out through screenings of the film “Dagouba’s Fistula” attended by hundreds of people per session, and through messages on prevention and detection of obstetric fistula broadcast on community radios.
+The programme to combat obstetric fistulas aims to break the taboo by raising general awareness, primarily in villages, Health and Social Promotion Centres (CSPSs) and Medical Centres (CMAs), where possible.
+Our staff members try to remove the negative beliefs associated with this disease.
+The testimony of a woman who has recovered from fistulas is often sought and is effective for prevention.
+These awareness-raising and prevention campaigns are also carried out through screenings of the film “Dagouba’s fistula”, which are attended by hundreds of people per session, and through messages on prevention and detection of obstetric fistulas broadcast on community radio stations.

 Child protection

-Distress: Mining, and in particular coal mining, is the main resource in the region of Amaga, in the department of Antioquia.
-Despite government actions to legalize mining and protect miners, this activity remains partly informal.
-The lack of respect for labor laws, accidents, and economic instability cause serious social problems for families in the region, which is also plagued by violence related to the micro-drug trade and the presence of criminal gangs.
+The plight: Mining, and in particular coalmining, is the main resource in the region of Amaga, in the department of Antioquia.
+Despite government action to legalise mines and protect miners, this activity remains partly informal.
+The lack of compliance with employment legislation, accidents and economic instability cause serious social problems for families in the region, which is also plagued by violence linked to micro-trafficking of drugs and the presence of criminal gangs.
 Some children are abused or neglected and their basic rights are not respected.
-Their mothers face serious financial and psychosocial difficulties.
+Their mothers themselves face serious financial and psychosocial difficulties.

-What we know: As the only shelter in the region, our shelter receives children and adolescents in serious difficulty in a caring and professional environment.
-Our objectives are to offer them psychological and medical support, to guarantee their fundamental rights, to promote their socialization and to recreate and/or strengthen the parent-child relationship.
-Our actions also extend to their families, with a view to their return to a favorable environment.
+What is know: Our Home is the only reception facility in the region and provides a caring and professional environment for children and adolescents in serious difficulty.
+Our objectives are to offer them psychological and medical support, guarantee their fundamental rights, socialise them and recreate and/or strengthen the parent-child relationship.
+The work also extends to their families, to help them return to a supportive environment.

-Some children in the coal mining region in the southwest of the department of Antoquia are in a situation of abuse or violation of their rights in their family and social environment.
-On the other hand, mothers and vulnerable families see their living conditions sometimes seriously altered.
+Some children in the coalmining region in the south-west of the department of Antoquia are in situations where they are abused or their rights are violated in their family and social environment.
+The living conditions of vulnerable mothers and families are sometimes also seriously affected.

-The vast majority of the girls and boys in the shelter have been abused by someone close to them.
-The psychologist of the Lucerito Foundation, a Sentinelles partner, follows up on children suffering from trauma and offers individual and/or group therapy on a regular basis and in a safe environment to support the children and their mothers/families.
+The vast majority of both girls and boys at the Home have been abused by someone close to them.
+The psychologist from the Lucerito Foundation, one of Sentinelles’ partners, monitors children suffering from trauma and provides individual and/or group therapy on a regular basis and in a safe environment to support children and their mothers/families.

-We rescue and follow children in their environment and provide frequent visits to where they are growing up.
-Individual help can also take the form of support and guidance in administrative procedures or in professional orientation and job search.
+We support and monitor children in their environment and ensure they receive frequent visits where they are growing up.
+Individual assistance can also take the form of support and guidance in administrative procedures or in vocational guidance and job-seeking.

 Talibé children

-Distress: Talibé children are entrusted by their parents to a Koranic master (marabout), who is in charge of a daara (Koranic school), so that the latter can take charge of their religious education.
-Once the child has entered a daara, he or she becomes a talibé and lives in the daara under the full responsibility of the marabout, who holds all rights over him or her.
+The plight: Talibé children are entrusted by their parents to a Quranic teacher (marabout), the head of a daara (Quranic school), so that he can take charge of their religious education.
+Once in a daara, the child becomes a talibé and lives in the daara under the full responsibility of the marabout, who holds all rights over him or her.

-What we know: Talibé children are mainly boys between the ages of 5 and 15, from poor, often rural, families.
-In exchange for their integration into the daara and their education, the talibés must perform domestic work and are generally forced to beg in the streets in order to provide for themselves, the marabout and his family.
+What is know: Talibé children are mostly boys between the ages of 5 and 15, from poor, often rural families.
+In exchange for their integration into the daara and their education, talibés have to perform domestic work and are usually forced to beg on the streets in order to support themselves, the marabout and his family.
 They are sometimes subjected to severe corporal punishment and neglect.

-Riverkeeper conducts its activities in several daaras in Mbour (a region in western Senegal), offering the marabouts support for medical monitoring as well as for the schooling or literacy of the talibés.
-In a sustainable approach, Riverkeeper develops market gardening and livestock projects, so that the marabouts can provide care and education for the talibés on their own.
-We also work in collaboration with various community actors to enable them to get involved in monitoring the children’s welfare.
-The neighborhood, the neighborhood delegates, the neighborhood doyennes (badjenu gokh), the daaras mothers, the health posts… all are involved in monitoring the talibés.
-This helps to ensure that the living conditions of the talibés are maintained in the long term, even after the Presidium has left.
+Sentinelles carries out its activities in several daaras in Mbour (region in western Senegal), offering marabouts support for medical monitoring as well as for the talibés’ schooling or literacy.
+To promote a sustainable approach, Sentinelles is developing market gardening and livestock projects, so that the marabouts can provide care and education for the talibés through their own efforts.
+We also work in collaboration with various actors in the community to enable them to become involved in monitoring the welfare of the children.
+The neighbours, the neighbourhood representatives, the neighbourhood elders (badjenu gokh), the daara mothers, the health centres, etc are all involved in monitoring the talibés.
+This helps keep attention focused on the talibés’ living conditions in the longer term, even after Sentinelles has left.

 Child prisoners